DavidT352/Prompting-Mortality-Chain-of-Thought-Experiments-on-Death-and-Peace/README.md

 **Prompt**

+## ASK
-Let’s explore a thought experiment about death.
+Explore a thought experiment about death:
-Scenario 1: Death is the end — no thoughts, fears, or desires, just complete stillness.
+- Scenario 1: Death is the end — no thoughts, fears, or desires, just complete stillness.
-Scenario 2: Death is a transition — a spiritual realm of perfect balance, free from fear and burdens.
+- Scenario 2: Death is a transition — a spiritual realm of perfect balance, free from fear and burdens.

-In both cases, peace remains the outcome.
-Explain this reasoning in 5 simple bullet points, using 2 analogies.
+Explain the reasoning in **5 simple bullet points**, using **2 analogies**.

+## CONTEXT
+The goal is to make the reflection calm, accessible, and thought-provoking.
+The explanation should help readers intuitively grasp the concept of peaceful outcomes in both scenarios.

+## CONSTRAINTS
+- Present the explanation in **5 bullet points**.
+- Include **2 analogies** to illustrate the scenarios.
+- Maintain a calm, philosophical, and reflective tone.
+- Avoid technical, psychological, or clinical language.

 **Result**
 - Whether death ends consciousness or transforms it, both remove fear, longing, and suffering.